ZeeCoder/container-query/README.md

 A PostCSS plugin and Javascript runtime combination, which allows you to write
 @container queries in your CSS the same way you would write @media queries.

+## screenshot

+## How to use

+### Install

+`npm install --save-dev @zeecoder/container-query`

 ## PublicAPI
 - `Container.js` - JS Runtime
 - `containerQuery.js` - PostCSS Plugin
 - `initialiseAllContainers.js` - helper function

-The rest is not considered to be a part of the Public API, which means they can change at any time.
+The rest in build/ is not considered to be a part of the Public API, which means anything in it can change at any time.
 (Including minor / patch releases.)

 ## Limitations
 - No "or" for @container queries right now, so this is not possible:
 `@container ( ... ) or ( ... ) { ... }`
 - `@container` queries cannot be nested
 - LESS doesn't compile with the current syntax

+## Supported Browsers

+- Works with all modern browsers

 ## Notes
 - Lead with ## WHAT (image) followed by ## WHY